 The committee reviews the effectiveness of the Bank's internal controls, approves the internal audit programme and examines completed internal and external audit reports.
-It considers the major findings and ensures, via management, that recommendations are implemented where necessary.
-Any significant judgements and accounting policies in relation to financial reporting are reviewed and challenged by the committee.
+It considers the major findings and ensures, via management, that recommendations are implemented and reported to the Board where necessary.
+Significant judgements and accounting policies in relation to financial reporting are reviewed and challenged by the committee.
 The committee assesses Internal Audit resources and confirms that these are sufficient to fulfil their responsibilities.

-The committee ensures the financial statements give a true and fair view, and provide the reader with sufficient information to assess the Bank's performance.
-The committee also appraises the performance of the internal audit function.
+The committee ensures the financial statements give a true and fair view and provide the reader with sufficient information to assess the Bank's performance.
+The committee also appraises the performance of the internal audit function and the independence of the external auditors.
 The committee reviews the appointment of external auditors at intervals of not more than three years and approves the audit fees.